cgibsonmm/intro-to-git/github.md

 # You do: Adding to Other's Stories

 Working with a partner, follow the example we just did and take turns: (Example names: Ruben & Leah)
--  Ruben should clone Leah's repo & create a new branch in the terminal
+-  Ruben should fork and clone Leah's repo
 -  Add your-name.txt and add your "catchphrase" to the text inside
 -  Ruben should create a pull request
 -  Leah  should accept this pull request and merge it into her GitHub repo